 by Nebula Haze & Sirius Fourside

 A cannabis calcium deficiency can sometimes be difficult to diagnose since calcium deficiencies are often accompanied by magnesium, iron, and/or other deficiencies.

 Calcium moves relatively slowly through the plant (it is a semi-mobile nutrient), which means it tends to "stay put" after it's been given to a leaf.

-Calcium deficiencies tend to appear on newer growth, which means it first appears on the leaves towards the top of the plant.
+Calcium deficiencies tend to appear on newer or growing leaves, which means calcium deficiencies first appear on leaves where there's rapid vegetative growth.

-Some of the most noticeable signs of a calcium deficiency will appear on new, upper leaves which may display:
+Some of the most noticeable signs of a calcium deficiency will appear on newer or growing leaves which may display: